 Skip to Content

-A Homeowners Association would be termed an organization in a given locality or dominion.
+Homeowners Associations would be termed an organization in a given locality or dominion.
 It plays a role in enforcing and creating rules for homeowners and their owned properties.
 Some of the dominions require homeowners to be members of the Homeowners Association and make the required payments which should be annually or monthly.

 But Can You Refuse to Join Homeowners Association?